-Just before lunch, Mawer backed up his 1min 19.825sec lap with a 1min 19.911 second lap to maintain his spot at the pointy end of the Pro field, that also includes Warren Luff and legendary Japanese drivers Fire Ando and Under Suzuki.
+Just before lunch, Mawer backed up his 1min 19.825sec lap with a 1min 19.911 second lap to maintain his spot at the pointy end of the Pro field, that also included Warren Luff and legendary Japanese drivers Fire Ando and Under Suzuki.

 The goal was the outright track record, 1min 19.142sec, set on 4 February 2007 by German driver Nico Hülkenberg in the A1 Team Germany prepared Lola-Zytek.
 But alas it was not to be.

-Engine damage, which we believe to be a damaged valve or bent valve rocker arm, eliminating any chance of breaking that mark.
+Engine issues, which we believe to be a damaged valve or bent valve rocker arm, eliminating any chance of breaking that mark.
 Rain played havoc throughout the afternoon with times and racing as well.

-In Pro Am, Kosta Pohorukov came out on top in the Royal Purple/Tilton Racing Evo 9, despite a car destroying crash that broke ribs, ahead of William Au-Yeung in a Honda Civic and Serse Zeli in an Evo 10.
+In Pro Am, Kosta Pohorukov came out on top in the Royal Purple/Tilton Racing Evo 9, despite a car destroying crash that broke ribs, ahead of William Au-Yeung in a Honda Civic and Serse Zeli in an Evo X.